 Start the day excited to make a difference...end the day knowing you did.
 Come join our team.

-The Laboratory Hospital Phlebotomist is responsible for specimen collection, processing, and data entry services.
-The incumbent in this position will support the mission, vision, values and strategic initiatives of Mary Washington Healthcare and must demonstrate a commitment to quality service to patients, physicians, the public and other Associates.
+This position is accountable to provide clinical and technical support procedures, assisting nurses and medical staff to ensure quality care.
+Duties and responsibilities are performed according to standards outlined in the competency based evaluation tool.
+The incumbent in this position will support the mission, vision, values and strategic initiatives of Mary Washington Healthcare and must demonstrate a commitment to quality service to patients, physicians, the public and co-workers.

 Essential Functions & Responsibilities: